anishudupa/recdel/README.md

 ```bash
 recdel --help
 ```
-if you have installed locally,
+if you have installed locally, (use \ folder separator for windows)
 ```bash
 ./node_modules/.bin/recdel --help
 ```